Sjögren's disease: Ultrasound

 Salivary gland ultrasonography is not invasive and may help reduce unnecessary biopsies in anti-SSA-negative patients.

 Other tests

-A radiological procedure is available as a reliable and accurate test for Sjögren's disease, in the form of a sialogram.
+A radiological procedure known as a sialogram is available as a reliable and accurate test for Sjögren's disease.
 A contrast agent is injected into the parotid duct, which opens from the cheek into the vestibule of the mouth opposite the neck of the upper second molar tooth.
 The test is intended to detect any blockage in the salivary gland ducts (i.e., parotid duct) and the amount of saliva that flows into the mouth.

 For Sjögren's disease, sudomotor function through electrochemical skin conductance may help in the diagnosis process.

 Autoimmune comorbidity

 People with Sjögren's may also have other autoimmune conditions.

 Diagnostic criteria

 An international group created a set of criteria for the diagnosis of primary Sjögren's disease in 2016 based on consensus around previous guidelines from the American College of Rheumatology (ACR) and European League Against Rheumatism (EULAR), which became known as the ACR-EULAR criteria.
 Although used primarily for recruitment into clinical trials, the criteria were shown to be effective in diagnosing Sjögren's by a 2025 Swedish cohort study.

 Per the ACR-EULAR criteria, a person with previously reported dry eye or dry mouth symptoms (including if responding positively to a short questionnaire) has SjD if they have a score of at least 4 when considering the following items: